-You've signed up for Leadfeeder and installed your tracking code.
-Now, it is time to dig into that juicy data.
+After you have signed up for Leadfeeder and installed your tracking script,

 ✅ Leadfeeder dashboard basics